(Associate of Applied Science Degree)

 Degree Plan Code: AAS.INTER.DES.05

-The Interior Design Department offers a 2-year Associate in Applied Sciences Degree in Interior Design.
+The Interior Design Department offers a 2-year Associate of Applied Science Degree in Interior Design.
 In addition, a 27-hour Advanced Technical Certificate in the third year provides the student with a Professional Certificate in Interior Design.
 Please refer to the TBAE memo to clarify El Centro's Interior Design Program's status for licensing eligibility located on the Interior Design Program website.

 An Interior Designer is an individual who identifies, researches, and creatively solves problems relating to the functions and aesthetics of the interior environment, including issues pertaining to life safety.
 The Interior Designer must possess specialized knowledge in interior construction, equipment, materials, furniture, and building codes.